pingidentity/pingidentity-devops-getting-started/docs/README.md

   Orchestration of containers allows organizations to increase fault tolerance, availability, and better manage costs by auto-scaling to application demand.

+## Overview

+See [Overview](docs/overview.md) for descriptions of the components of our DevOps architecture and repositories.

 ## Get started

 See [Getting started](docs/evaluate.md) to quickly deploy a preconfigured DevOps image of a Ping Identity solution or integrated set of solutions.